Fashionscape/scape.fashion/web/README.md

 yarn deploy
 ```

-This will push to the `ncpierson/fashionscape-web` docker hub image.
-However, if you are not `ncpierson`,
+This will push to the `floramoon/fashionscape-web` docker hub image.
+However, if you are not `floramoon`,
 I recommend that you make changes to the `./scripts/deploy.sh` file before trying to deploy.